tantantan12/itom6219/Group Project/Group_Project_Guide.md

 edge_df=pd.DataFrame(edge)
 ```

 ### 4.5 My network graph does not look pretty.
-What are different ways of displaying the network?
+What are the different ways of displaying the network?

 Instead of using ```pos = nx.circular_layout(G)```, youo can use ```pos = nx.kamada_kawai_layout(G)``` to better display the network.